Vargodl/DVwords-WeekenStrung/README.md

 …and just one more thing (perhaps a propos to yesterday's entry):

-She asked me to kiss her where it smelled fishy
+She asked me to kiss her

+where it smelled fishy.

-so I took her to the pier…
+I took her to the pier…

 and kissed her there.